replicatedhq/replicated-field-labs/instruqt/closing-information-gap/02-working-with-support-bundles/assignment.md

 ```
 - logs:
     selector:
-      - app=slackernews-frontend
+      - app=slackernews
 ```

-This definition specifies that the logs from any workload where the label `app` has the value `slackernews-frontend`.
+This definition specifies that the logs from any workload where the label `app` has the value `slackernews`.
 The Slackernews Helm chart we're using for this lab applies that label to pods created for the application iteself.

 The first analyzers teams add are generally those that identify if different